sbt/sbt/src/sphinx/Detailed-Topics/Global-Settings.rst

     addSbtPlugin("org.example" % "plugin" % "1.0")

-To change the default `shellPrompt` for every project using this approach, create a local plugin :sublit:`|globalShellPromptScala|`:
+To change the default :key:`shellPrompt` for every project using this approach, create a local plugin :sublit:`|globalShellPromptScala|`:

 ::